 Best 5G phones for AT&T

-If you’re looking for a list of the best AT&T 5G phones currently available, Swappa is here to help.
 When AT&T’s consumer 5G first launched, the only real option was the Samsung Galaxy the Samsung Galaxy Note 10+ 5G .
-Not to be confused with the standard Galaxy Note 10+ (4G-only), the Note 10+ 5G was a special variant that’s compatible with AT&T’s 5G low-band network (but not AT&T’s mmWave 5G+ network.
+Not to be confused with the standard Galaxy Note 10+ (4G-only), the Note 10+ 5G was a special variant that was compatible with AT&T’s 5G low-band network — but not AT&T’s mmWave 5G+ network.
 It was a tad confusing, especially since there was also a special Samsung Galaxy S10 variant compatible with AT&T’s 5G+ mmWave network, but not their low-band 5G.
 Since 5G+ coverage was and still is extremely limited, you’ll want to avoid the Galaxy S10 5G when looking for a cheap 5G phone on AT&T.

 For now, we’ve gone ahead and listed the best AT&T 5G phones in various categories.
-This should make it easy to find the best 5G phone for you.
+This should help make it easier to find the best AT&T 5G phone for you.

 Best AT&T 5G phone: iPhone 12